venura9/venura9/experience.md

 _KPMG Australia (Jun 2018 – Dec 2018, Melbourne, VIC, AU)_

 - Key Azure/DevOps technical resource for the KPMG Lighthouse Technology Solutions Team as the key cloud architecture resource.
-- Mentoring a 10 person Development/Ops Team to establish an in-house development team.
+- Mentoring a 10-person Development/Ops Team to establish an in-house development team.
 - Worked on developing and enhancing the DevOps pipelines of existing / new applications.
 - Introduced the “everything as code” concept to unlock the various development teams within KPMG Australia to manage their own CI/ CD, setting them up with the right access, governance and resources.